ansxnlee/webProxy/README.md

 When the servers up, open your favourite web browser (your fav is google chrome) and go onto some HTTP site through localhost 8888

+Server can be (safely?) killed by sending a SIGINT or just ending the process.

 Ex. one of my professor's homepages

 ### `localhost:8888/www.cs.toronto.edu/~ylzhang/`